David Mathison

-David Mathison is an author, blogger, speaker, entrepreneur, new media activist and event producer.
+David Mathison (born August 10, 1960) is an American author, blogger, speaker, entrepreneur, new media activist and event producer.
 He is best known for his book, Be The Media, an encyclopedic guide to how individuals, organizations, and non-profits can use new media platforms to become content creators and distributors and reach audiences previously reserved for giant corporations.

 Life and early career

 Mathison was born in Baldwin, Nassau County, New York, earned his B.A. in international affairs and political science from the State University of New York at Brockport in 1984, and received a Master's degree in international affairs from Columbia University in 1995.

 After earning his B.A., he worked in the early software industry and, in 1994, joined Reuters NewMedia, where he pioneered online content syndication, creating and launching a service called Target News in 1998.

 In 1999, he founded the Kinecta Corporation, which provided infrastructure that streamlined internet content delivery and syndication.
 In 2002, Kinecta was acquired by the Stellent, Inc., which was acquired by Oracle Corporation in 2006 for $440 million.
 In 2001, he founded the natural E creative group, a diversified media company specializing in print, digital publishing and event production for such non-profit organisations as Home Aid America, and digital and tech industry events such as the Chief Digital Officer Summit.
 In 2011, Mathison joined the international recruiting firm Chadick Ellig to launch a digital media department.